Fishing industry in Pakistan

 The Indus River dominates the water resources of Pakistan, transporting enormous quantities of nutrients and sediment to the continental shelf.
 Natural lakes, reservoirs, river systems and ponds cover 8 mil hectares.

 The fishing industry plays a significant part in the national economy of Pakistan.
-With a coastline of about 650 miles (1,046 km), Pakistan has enough fishery resources that remain to be developed.
-Most of the population of the coastal areas of Sindh and Balochistan depends on fisheries for livelihood.
-It is also a major source of export earning.
+With a coastline of about 650 mi, Pakistan has several fishery resources that have yet to be developed.
+Most of the coastal population of Sindh and Balochistan depends on fishing for their livelihood.
+It is also a major export.

-Fishing industry is managed by the Fisheries Development Commissioner (FDC) under the Ministry Food, Agriculture Livestock (MFAL) of Government of Pakistan.
-The office of the FDC is responsible for policy, planning and coordination with provincial fisheries departments and other national and international agencies such as Asia-Pacific Fishery Commission.
-The marine subsector is overlooked by Marine Fisheries Department (MFD).
+The fishing industry is managed by the Fisheries Development Board (FDB) which is under the Ministry of National Food Security & Research, within the Government of Pakistan.
+The office of the FDB is responsible for promoting and managing Pakistan's fishing industry and coordinating with provincial fisheries departments and other national and international agencies, such as the Asia-Pacific Fishery Commission.
+The marine subsector is overseen by Marine Fisheries Department (MFD).